 In the book of Acts, the apostles were so busy, they did not have the time to work with the widows, with the young, or the elderly.
 They loved the poor, but simply were frustrated by a lack of time.
 Is that not the case now?
 Our priests are so few and so overworked that they can hardly keep their own schedules.
 Gone are the days when there were three priests to a parish, and the priests left simply cannot teach every RCIA class, visit every rest home, or work in every soup kitchen.
 The apostles solved this problem by creating the diaconate.
 At just the right time, the Church has called them back into service.
 I feel that call.

 I also feel the need to teach.
 Of the many blessings the Lord has given me, one is a loud voice.
 (My wife constantly reminds me how full of hot air I really am!)
-In all seriousness though, the gospel needs to be preached boldly.
+In all seriousness though, the Gospel needs to be preached boldly.
 Our world is falling under the frustrations of a culture that actively promotes sin, and this must be fought by the faithful.
-I feel that call too.
+I feel that call too, and live that in my working vocation too, as a theology teacher.

 Lastly, the church needs Men.
 Yes, I capitalized men.
 As I look through parishes, I constantly see women outnumbering men in the pews 2 to 1.
 It is a scary thing to think that the search for truth, and life in Christ is thought of as a feminine thing.
 It is of course feminine, but it is equally masculine.
 The church needs bold men.
 I may not be as bold as I wish, but I am at least loud.